-- Proxy contests and activist investor activity could harm our business. - Violation of, or changes to, laws or regulations could adversely affect our business.
+- Proxy contests and activist investor activity could harm our business. - Violation of, or changes to, laws or regulations directly or through a licensee or supplier could adversely affect our business. - Litigation or other regulatory proceedings could result in unexpected obligations and diversion of time.